tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 ### On-demand updates

-If you need to update the embeddings on an ad-hoc basis, you can do so by calling `vectorize.job_exec()`.
+If you need to update the embeddings on an ad-hoc basis, you can do so by calling `vectorize.job_execute()`.

 ```sql
 SELECT vectorize.job_execute('my_search_project');